Kazade/simulant-engine/documentation/asset_managers.md

     stage->new_actor_with_mesh(my_mesh); //Links the mesh to an actor, preventing its destruction

-Failure to access a resource within the grace period will result in its destruction, and any further attempts to access it will result in a NULL return value.
+Failure to access a asset within the grace period will result in its destruction, and any further attempts to access it will result in a NULL return value.

 You can control the grace period on a per-asset-manager basis by using `AssetManager::set_garbage_collection_grace_period` which takes an integer number